-Second, to address performance issues in SOA, for complex science and research environments with high resource demands (e.g., CPU cycles, data storage, etc.), grid computing can be utilized.
+To deal with performance issues in SOA, for complex science and research environments with high resource demands (e.g., CPU cycles, data storage, etc.), grid computing can be utilized.
 Grid computing describes sharing otherwise unused resources in a cluster (grid) of independent computing nodes.
 This happens in a transparent way, in which the additional resources from the created virtual super computer are available, just as electricity is in a power grid, to each of the connected nodes.

 (Foster, 2002) defines the grid system based on following characteristics: "A Grid is a system that coordinates resources that are not subject to centralized control, using standard, open, general-purpose protocols and interfaces to deliver nontrivial qualities of service."
-For the purpose of this paper, grid computing is a realization of SOA with a selection of extremely fine-grained services.
-While the coarse-grained services of a SOA seem a more suitable solution for the workflow-oriented medical domain, there are emerging initiatives to utilize grid computing for healthcare improvement, medical research, and collaborative care (caBIG, 2004; World Community Grid, 2004), including: medical image processing and analysis, pharmaceutic research/development tasks, complex modelling and
+For the purpose of this chapter, grid computing is a realization of SOA with a selection of extremely fine-grained services.
+While the coarse-grained services of a SOA seem a more suitable solution for the workflow-oriented medical domain, there are emerging initiatives to utilize grid computing for healthcare improvement, medical research, and collaborative care (caBIG, 2004; World Community Grid, 2004), including: medical image processing and analysis, pharmaceutic research/development tasks, complex modelling and visualization jobs, and genomic applications.
+As personal genomics moves into the forward with genetic information linked to medical patient data, grid computing may be necessary to handle the potential higher volume of data.